Regulatory Update: eManifest Amendment Process Outlined

 - The CBSA is now focused on formulating responses to all parties that submitted questions or comments.
 As this is estimated to be a lengthy process, we ask that everyone remain mindful that responses will be provided as possible, in the timeliness that is possible based on the volume of questions received and that the team will be heavily engaged in this process.

 - Additionally, all responses will be reviewed thoroughly prior to dissemination.

 - Once client responses are reviewed (step 16 completed) the CBSA will continue with the remaining steps as described above.

-For the latest updates on eManifest visit the Carrier News section of our website regularly or sign up for our weekly Border Pro newsletter.
-Additionally, you?ll find the Your Broker Knows YouTube channel to be an excellent resource.
+For the latest updates on eManifest visit the Trade Regulation Updates section of our website regularly or sign up for our weekly Border Pro newsletter.
+Additionally, you’ll find the Your Broker Knows YouTube channel to be an excellent resource.